 Furthermore, we expect that the Chinese government will continue to place a strong emphasis on the environment and sustainable development in relation to food packaging materials.
 At the same time, industry should also pay attention to the changes in China's industrial policies which are expected to impose more stringent restrictions on the use of certain plastics products.
 On the other hand, the green product certification mentioned above is in line with China's movement to promote a more environment-friendly economy, which may be utilized by industry to explore "greener" business opportunities in China.

-We will continue to keep you updated of the latest developments in China's food packaging regulations.
-In the meantime, if you need any assistance, please do not hesitate to contact David Ettinger (email@example.com), Chen Hu (firstname.lastname@example.org), Eric Gu (email@example.com) or your existing contact at Keller and Heckman.
+We will continue to keep you updated on the latest developments in China's food packaging regulations.
+In the meantime, if you need any assistance, please do not hesitate to contact David Ettinger (email@example.com), Chen Hu (firstname.lastname@example.org), Eric Gu (email@example.com), or your existing contact at Keller and Heckman.

 See http://www.nhc.gov.cn/sps/s7891/202010/3dbf276c3c134ffc8efef71b37a932a2.shtml